 by Jon Pither

-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at Zalando, a company building a fashion platform.

 A growing fashion company

 Zalando is Europe's leading online platform for fashion.
 It originated in 2008 as an online shoes retailer and has since expanded into 15 markets across Europe.

 They now have over 11,000 employees with 1600 working in tech.
 The website has over 160 million visits per month (~65% mobile) with 19 million active customers.
 The company made over 3 billion EUR in net sales in 2015.

 Their technology HQ is in Berlin and they have offices in other parts of Germany, Helsinki and Dublin.